Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations: Results

 \paragraph{Relation to frequency of country mentions.} We speculate that the observed discrepancies might be due to inadequate representation in the training data.
 We use infini-gram API \citep{Liu2024InfiniGram} to obtain a frequency of country mentions in The Pile corpus \citep{gao2020pile}.
 We note down its correlations of quantified attributes in Table 1.
 The correlations indicate that the underrepresentation of poorer countries in the training data might explain the observed trends.
 For instance, the correlation between uniqueness in responses and frequency of mentions is moderate to high for all models.

-\paragraph{Model Size.} We examine two models from the LLaMa $3$ family, only differing in size, and inquire whether larger models hold more information about global locations, thus potentially reducing disparities.
-However, our results suggest otherwise as the larger model results in similar correlations.
+\paragraph{Model Size.} We examine two models each from the LLaMa $3$ and Mistral family of models.
+The key purpose of including models with different sizes is to evaluate whether larger models (which hold more information) exhibit fewer geographical disparities.
+However, our results suggest otherwise as larger models result in similar correlations.

 \paragraph{Absence of Information.} Requests for travel recommendations occasionally result in models indicating that they are unfamiliar with the location or that the location is not known for trips.
 We count the fraction of such responses and aggregate them for each country and report them as "Absence of Information" in Table \ref{tbl:results_GDP_coorelations}.
 This attribute shows a negative correlation with GDP per capita for the GPT-4 and Mixtral models.
 (LLaMa $3$ models do not systematically decline such requests).